Non-commissioned officer: India

 In the Indian Armed Forces, junior commissioned officers are promoted from non-commissioned officers and are broadly equivalent to warrant officers in Western armies.
 Senior non-commissioned officers are promoted to JCO rank on the basis of merit and seniority, restricted by the number of vacancies.
 In between the Commissioned Officer and the NCOs lies the Junior Commissioned Officers.
-They are treated with great respect as they have a minimum of 28 yrs and over service and are referred to as Sahab by all ranks.
+They have a minimum of 28 years of service.

 JCOs are entrusted with supervisory roles and the three JCO ranks are Subedar Major, Subedar and Naib Subedar.
 JCOs are equivalent in status to Group B (Gazetted) of Government of India.

 JCOs are currently enrolled as jawans and few of them get promoted to officers over a period of time-based on their performance and on their ability to clear promotion examinations.
 A few JCOs are directly enrolled as religious teachers and in certain technical arms such as the Corps of Engineers.
 As of 2021, the Indian Army is discussing a proposal to directly enrol Junior Commissioned Officers (JCOs) in all arms of the service to address the shortage of commissioned officers.
 According to the proposal, the Indian Army will directly induct JCOs who have cleared the Services Selection Board (SSB) interview.
-The UPSC will conduct an entrance examination, which would be followed by an SSB interview and a medical examination.
+The Union Public Service Commission will conduct an entrance examination, which would be followed by an SSB interview and a medical examination.
 Selected candidates would then be trained for one and a half years before joining the units as JCOs.
 Subsequently, they would be promoted to officers up to the rank of Colonels based on their length of service and qualifications.

 Ireland

-In Ireland, the Irish Defence Forces have a professional body of non-commissioned officers from the ranks of Corporal (Cpl) (OR-4) to Regimental Sergeant Major (RSM) (OF-9) in the Irish Army and Air Corps.
+In Ireland, the Irish Defence Forces have a professional body of non-commissioned officers from the ranks of Corporal (Cpl) (OR-4) to Regimental Sergeant Major (RSM) (OR-9) in the Irish Army and Air Corps.

 In the Irish Naval Service the NCO ranks rise from Leading Hand or Leading Rate (OR-4) to Warrant Officer (OR-9).
 In Irish Naval Service parlance the rate or rating is the service members specialisation.
 Therefore, L/S refers to Leading Seaman, L/RRT refers to Leading Radio Radar Technician and so on.

 Further to the distinctions within the Irish Defence Forces you have Junior and Senior NCOs.
 Junior NCOs are Corporals and Sergeants, (OR-4 and OR-5), and Senior NCOs are Company Sergeant and Company Quartermaster Sergeants to Regimental Sergeant Majors and Regimental Quartermaster Sergeants (OR-7 to OR-9).
 In the Irish Naval Service, this is further complicated by having Junior and Senior Ratings.
 Junior ratings from Ordinary Rate (OR-1) to Leading Rate (OR-4), and Senior Ratings are from Petty Officer (OR-5) to Warrant Officer (OR-9).
 Therefore, it can occur that a person incorrectly describes themselves as a Senior NCO when in fact they mean a Senior Rating.